Univibe-majorproject/UniVibe/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected Behavior:**
 A clear and concise description of what you expected to happen.

-**Actual Behavior:**
-A clear and concise description of what actually happened.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.